emberjs/ember-test-waiters/README.md

 }
 ```

+`waitFor` acts as a wrapper for the generator function, producing another generator function that is registered with the test waiter system, suitable for wrapping in an `ember-concurrency` task.
+So `@waitFor`/`waitFor()` needs to be applied directly to the generator function, and `@task`/`task()` applied to the result.

 ### Waiting on all waiters

 The `@ember/test-waiters` addon provides a `waiter-manager` to register, unregister, iterate and invoke waiters to determine if we should wait for conditions to be met or continue test execution.
 This functionality is encapsulated in the `hasPendingWaiters` function, which evaluates each registered waiter to determine its current state.